 Now that Joe Biden succeeded in becoming the new president of the United States, one of the challenges that his administration will be facing is the threat of climate change.

 Over the past years, there have been numerous wildfires, extreme weather conditions, and rejected plans from the Trump administration.
-It may be a busy four-year reign with the pandemic being one of the earliest and biggest obstacles.
+It may be a busy four-year reign, with the pandemic being one of the earliest and biggest obstacles.
 Besides that, there are more plans the administration is looking to implement.
 One of them is the resumption of cooperation with the Paris Climate Agreement.
 It might be a verbal promise, but Biden can solidify it by implementing zero-emission and fuel economy on vehicle standards in California.
-With a state that large, it can influence other states and generally put pressure on the automobile industry.
+With a large state, it can influence other states and generally put pressure on the automobile industry.

 Another course of action is to implement renewable energy dependency on government establishments and vehicles.
 Biden can lead the legislation urging for more funding to the clean energy sector.

-It can be tough to promote clean energy without having people and sectors affected– including the people who are part of the fossil-fuel industry.
-Biden is ready to create the necessary initiatives for the greater good, but the process of transformation and the possibility of backlash are still disputed.
+It can be tough to promote clean energy without having people and sectors affected, including those who are part of the fossil-fuel industry.
+Biden is ready to create the necessary initiatives for the greater good, but the process of transformation and the possibility of backlash is still disputed.